DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/datasources.md

         query: str | None,
         vars: dict[str, Any],
     ) -> list[dict[str, Any]]:
-        """Fetch data from datasource with specified query and optionnal queryvars.
+        """Fetch data from datasource with specified query and optional queryvars.
-        Returns a list of dict containg each entry fetched, with REMOTE_ATTRIBUTES as keys, and corresponding fetched values as values"""
+        Returns a list of dict containing each entry fetched, with REMOTE_ATTRIBUTES as keys, and corresponding fetched values as values"""

     def add(self, query: str | None, vars: dict[str, Any]):
-        """Add data to datasource with specified query and optionnal queryvars"""
+        """Add data to datasource with specified query and optional queryvars"""

     def delete(self, query: str | None, vars: dict[str, Any]):
-        """Delete data from datasource with specified query and optionnal queryvars"""
+        """Delete data from datasource with specified query and optional queryvars"""

     def modify(self, query: str | None, vars: dict[str, Any]):
-        """Modify data on datasource with specified query and optionnal queryvars"""
+        """Modify data on datasource with specified query and optional queryvars"""
 ```

 ## Methods